5 Written questions

-- b Deep to the epithelial layer, loose connective tissue, and contains small blood vessels, small lymphatic vessels and lymphoid tissue, and small sensory and motor nerves.
+- a Deep to the epithelial layer, loose connective tissue, and contains small blood vessels, small lymphatic vessels and lymphoid tissue, and small sensory and motor nerves.

-- Contains sensory neurons that sense muscle stretch, motor neurons (sympathetic and parasympathetic) that coordinate peristalsis, and innervates this muscular layer.
+- c Contains sensory neurons that sense chemical changes in the lumen, and motor neurons (sympathetic and parasympathetic) that innervate the muscularis mucosae.

 - G cells and Stem cells.